tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/白皮书/性能白皮书_intl_en.md

 Sysbench 0.5 is the tool used to test the database benchmark performance.

 Modifications to the tool:
-The OTLP script that comes with sysbench was modified.
+The OTLP script that comes with Sysbench was modified.
 Specifically, the read/write ratio was changed to 1:1 and controlled by the testing command parameters `oltp_point_selects` and `oltp_index_updates`.
-In this document, all test cases involve four Select operations and one Update operation with the read/write ratio at 4:1.
+In this document, all test cases involve four SELECT operations and one UPDATE operation with the read/write ratio at 4:1.

 #### Tool installation
 Run the following code to install Sysbench 0.5: